Matthew 19

 And it came to pass when Jesus had finished these words, He departed from Galilee, and came to the region of Judaea beyond the Jordan;

-Comments Matthew 19:1 The Lord went in beyond the Jordan River to gather the lost sheep of Israel, which were spread out and lived among the natives of the land.
+The Lord went in beyond the Jordan River to gather the lost sheep of Israel, which were spread out and lived among the natives of the land.
 The Lord went there to gather them by calling them out to Him.
 The verse shows that the Lord came for all humans no matter how difficult the world is.
-He travels always to give all people the good news, this is part of showing His love for people and opening the way for people to come to God.
+He travels always to give all people the good news, which is part of showing His love for people and opening the way for people to come to God.

 Q: What happened on the route between Galilee and Judea beyond the Jordan?
 A: There are many things that are not mentioned here.
 There is a gap of time and places between the events reported in Chapter 18 in Galilee and the events reported in this chapter that took place in Judea beyond the Jordan.
 The Lord stopped in many other places along the route between Galilee and Judea beyond the Jordan.
 His mission was to save the lost.